This article you are reading is about the History of the Benin People in Nigeria and their Stories.

-The last and youngest son was assigned the authority over the land.
-He also went ahead to name the land Agbon and set up his headquarters at Igodomigodo which is in the present day Benin kingdom in Nigeria.
+The last and youngest son was assigned authority over the land.
+He also went ahead to name the land Agbon and set up his headquarters at Igodomigodo which is in the present-day Benin kingdom in Nigeria.

-History of the Benin People Interaction with Yoruba Land
+History of the Benin People’s Interaction with Yoruba Land.

 So, He was very worried about this, so he sent his first wife Esagho along with some servants to consult an oracle to know the reason for the barrenness in his household.
 When he got there, the oracle told her that she was the cause of the problem.
 Being unsure of her fate if this information gets to the Ogiso, she conspired with the servants to give a report that the Ogisos’ first son Ekhaladerhan was the cause and that he had to be killed if there is going to be any remedy to the problem on ground.

 When he got this news, Ogiso had to look for a plan to save his son from being executed, so he sent him out of the Igodomigodo instead of executing him.
 When the barren situation did not change after some years, Owodo secretly sent another delegation to the oracle and this mission “Unveiled” to him that the first wife Esagho was the cause of the problem.
 So, she was killed by the Ogiso for her act.